Rapiddot/seedboxes_docs/docs/howtos/How_to_reclaim_your_plex_server.md

 :::

 ## Option B - Use the SSH access of your seedbox
+If you don't want to use the Discord command above, you can do this with a script we have prepared inside your Seedbox's SSH terminal:

 1) Connect to your seedbox via SSH.
 You can also easily do so from your web browser too, without the need to remember ports etc. Just visit [https://remote.seedboxes.cc/](https://remote.seedboxes.cc/) from your favourite browser and enter your **client area email** and **password** (like you do with seedbucket).